 When it comes to buying a blender, there are a great number of different options to choose from, depending on what you are using it for.
 There is no one-size-fits-all best smoothie blender for everyone.
-For instance, if you just want a cup of smoothie every morning or after workout, you may want a simpler yet powerful convenient single-serve blender.
+For instance, if you just want a cup of smoothie every morning or after a workout, you may want a simpler yet powerful convenient single-serve blender.

-If you want a blender that will make smoothies as well as offering other options such as chopping, slicing, dicing and blending other types of drinks, you may want a more versatile blender with a number of attachments.
+If you want a blender that will make smoothies as well as offering other options such as chopping, slicing, dicing, and blending other types of drinks, you may want a more versatile blender with a number of attachments.
 On the other hand, larger blenders take up more counter space and the attachments take up cupboard space.
-If you live in an apartment or small space, you may want a smaller, quieter blender, while if you live in a larger home or making smoothie for many, you may want a larger, more powerful blender.
+If you live in an apartment or small space, you may want a smaller, quieter blender, while if you live in a larger home or making a smoothie for many, you may want a larger, more powerful blender.

 Not all blenders are built the same.
 Professional blenders have more commercial quality parts and design to crush through everything.
-Though, they are often more bulky and cost more, typically $300 to anywhere above $800.
+Though, they are often bulkier and cost more, typically $300 to anywhere above $800.
 So unless you have a large budget and dedicate counter space with a really serious blending need, these might not work as well for your case otherwise.

-A more affordable solution is the mid range blenders.
+A more affordable solution is the mid-range blenders.
 These tend to provide great quality smoothies and frozen treats, some even come with extra gears that serve as well as a food processor, whisk, or dough mixer.

-If you live in small space and don’t want to spend too much, consider an immersion blender.
+If you live in a small space and don’t want to spend too much, consider an immersion blender.
 It definitely doesn’t produce as good smoothies; however, it can double up as hand mixer, whisk, froth, and puree just fine.
-Most of the usable hand blender cost less and take even less space to store, very convenient too.
+Most of the usable hand blenders cost less and take even less space to store, very convenient too.

 Some people may want to have more than one blender as well.
 For home use, you may want a Ninja Mega Kitchen System and for less than $100, you can also get a NutriBullet to keep in your desk drawer at the office.
 In other cases, you may want to keep a NutriBullet out on the counter at home for quick smoothies in the morning and a larger Breville BBL605XL tucked away for larger events or when you want to whip up a batch of soup or jam.
-If you’re using blender once/twice a day, longevity is the key.
-Any more than that will depend on your budget too, since you might go into the flour, butter, bread direction, consider a Vitamix or Blendtec at a hefty fortune.
+If you’re using a blender once/twice a day, longevity is the key.
+Any more than that will depend on your budget too since you might go into the flour, butter, bread direction, consider a Vitamix or Blendtec at a hefty fortune.
 Anyhow, the best blender is the one that you’re actually using.